IsaakBerg/grasshopper-primer/en/0-about/1-grasshopper-an-overview.md

 To access Grasshopper and its visual programming capabilities, we need to download and install the program from the website, [Grasshopper3D.com](http://Grasshopper3D.com/).
-Once installed, we can open the plug-in by typing "Grasshopper" into the Rhino Command Line.
+Once installed, we can open the plug-in by typing *Grasshopper* into the Rhino Command Line.
 The first time we do so in a new session of Rhino, we see the Grasshopper loading prompt followed by the Grasshopper editor window.
-We can now add functional blocks called "components" to the
+We can now add functional blocks called “components” to the
-"canvas", connect them with "wires", and save the entire "definition" in the .ghx file format.
+“canvas”, connect them with “wires”, and save the entire “definition” in the .ghx file format.

 ![IMAGE](images/gh-definition.png)
 >A Grasshopper definition, made up of components connected with wires on the canvas

-Once we've started to develop a Grasshopper definition and created "slider" objects within our canvas to control geometry, we may naturally intuit the connection we've made between this input object to what we see in Rhino's view-ports.
+Once we've started to develop a Grasshopper definition and created “slider” objects within our canvas to control geometry, we may naturally intuit the connection we've made between this input object to what we see in Rhino's view-ports.
 This connection is essentially live.
 While we adjust the grip on the slider, we see the immediate consequences within our definition.
 In other words, as soon as an input value changes, the program recomputes a solution and displays the new result.
 To our benefit when getting started with using Grasshopper, the geometry preview we see is a lightweight representation of the solution and it automatically updates.
-It is important to take note of this connection because when your definitions become more complex, adeptly managing the flow of data, the status of the "solver", and the preview in the Rhino view-port will prevent unwanted headaches.
+It is important to take note of this connection because when your definitions become more complex, adeptly managing the flow of data, the status of the “solver”, and the preview in the Rhino view-port will prevent unwanted headaches.

 ![IMAGE](images/flow.png)
 >Program flow from left to right